kadendavis866/CS_552_P2/README.md

 ## Install Dependencies

-If needed, the rust build system (cargo) can be installed by running the following command:
+If needed, the rust build system (rustup and cargo) can be installed/updated by running the following command:

 ```bash
 sudo make install-deps